 Slide 3: From left to right: group of people watching someone presenting a powerpoint, group of people sitting and discussing in a conference room, crowd inside a room with some people presenting posters

 The Irving Institute for Cancer Dynamics offers a 10-week research opportunity for talented undergraduate students from the NYC area to perform cutting-edge research at the intersection of cancer research and mathematical sciences.
 The program is designed to provide the participants with a unique interdisciplinary research experience, mentoring, and professional development.
 Students will work full-time on a research project mentored by an IICD researcher.
-In addition to research, participants will attend weekly events, such as scientific seminars, workshops, career and professional development events, lab tours, etc. Undergraduate students from mathematics, computer science, statistics, computational biology, data science, biology, engineering, etc. are welcome to apply.
+In addition to research, participants will attend weekly events, such as scientific seminars, workshops, career and professional development events, lab tours, scientific writing/presentation opportunities, etc. Undergraduate students from mathematics, computer science, statistics, computational biology, data science, biology, engineering, etc. are welcome to apply.
 Students from traditionally underrepresented groups in STEM fields are strongly encouraged to apply.
 The 2023 IICD Summer Internship will tentatively operate from May 30th to August 4th, 2023.
 Dates are subject to change and will be confirmed closer to the beginning of the program.
 We are currently planning for an in-person program.
 However, the program may be held remotely or in person, depending on the situation with COVID-19 and university protocols.

 For questions, please check first the Frequently Asked Questions section.
 If you have any additional questions, contact Lorenza Favrot ([email protected]) using the subject line “IICD Summer Research Program”.

 Read here an article about the IICD Summer Research Program.